isomerpages/moe-nushigh/_admissions/Year 1 and 3 Admissions/Year 1 Admissions.md

 _\* Important points to note when register at NUS High School Online Portal:_<br>
 1\.  _SIE will open if there is vacancy available on the day of release of PSLE results._<br>
-2\.  _If PSLE results are released on 17 Nov 2023 (Friday), 3rd day from release of PSLE results will be 19 Nov 2023._
+2\.  _If PSLE results are released on 22 Nov 2023 (Wednesday), 3rd day from release of PSLE results will be 24 Nov 2023._

 #### **Summary of Application for Supplementary Intake Exercise (SIE)**
 1\.
 Indication of Interest at [NUS High School Online Indication of Interest](https://form.gov.sg/635792356163af0011ad72f6).